readymade-ui/readymade/README.md

 npm start
 ```

-Run the express server in a separate tab.
+Run the development server in a separate tab.
+The development server currently relies on `live-server`.

 ```
-node backend/server.js
+npm run dev
 ```

-or use a tool like live-server.
+Optionally, build for production and use a local express server to serve the example site bundled for production.
+This script bundles and minifies the application for production, serving gzipped compressed.

 ```
-cd dist
-live-server
+npm run build
 ```

-## Production

-The prod build minifies the test package and provides an entry point for using the Components defined in the library.
+In another terminal:

 ```
-NODE_ENV=prod node index.js
+npm run serve
 ```

+This combo of commands builds the example site for production and serves it minified and gzipped.